 April 2026 — ongoing

-A widely shared meme within NDtok declares Mesa, Arizona — home of Arizona State University (ASU) — the 'first TNTD civilization.'
+A widely shared meme on TikTok declares Mesa, Arizona — home of Arizona State University (ASU) — the 'first TNTD civilization.'
 The joke: ASU and the greater Phoenix metro have an outsized ND population, and the city already functions like a proof of concept for TNTD norms.
 It is a meme, not a formal claim, but it spread rapidly as a real-world anchor for the thought experiment.

 TNTD didn't come out of nowhere.
 It was the product of years of accumulated tension in ND communities reaching a tipping point.
 Several factors aligned: